-Although the end result of both a Dissolution and a Divorce is the issuance of a Court Order addressing and resolving all of these issues, the manner in which these issues are resolved is very different depending upon which of the 2 processes is used.
-To further discuss this subject and all other matters related to the ending of a marriage, call the Law Office of John Heilbrun to schedule an initial consultation – (513) 321-3940.
+Although the end result of both the dissolution and divorce is the issuance of a court order addressing and resolving all of these issues, the manner in which these issues are resolved is very different depending upon which of the two processes is used.
+To further discuss this subject and all other matters related to the ending of a marriage, call The Law Office of John Heilbrun at 513-548-5606 to schedule an initial consultation.

-For the Dissolution Process to work, both spouses must be willing to fully cooperate and be honest and forthright with each other.
-Under this Process, you cannot subpoena documents or people so both spouses have to be willing to voluntarily share all relevant information and documentation, including documentation related to real estate, bank accounts, stocks, bonds and mutual funds, retirement benefits and debts.
-There are a number of different ways in which the parties can come to an agreement so as to proceed with a Dissolution, including the use of the Collaborative Divorce or Mediation.
+For the dissolution process to work, both spouses must be willing to fully cooperate and be honest and forthright with each other.
+Under this process, you cannot subpoena documents or people, so both spouses have to be willing to voluntarily share all relevant information and documentation, including documentation related to real estate, bank accounts, stocks, bonds and mutual funds, retirement benefits and debts.
+There are a number of different ways in which the parties can come to an agreement so as to proceed with a dissolution, including the use of collaborative divorce or mediation.

-Whatever Process is used to reach agreement, you and your spouse will need to be able to work together.
-Even if you and your spouse have had difficulty communicating and working together in the past, with the help of experienced, knowledgeable and competent attorneys, as well as potentially other professionals, you very well may be able to work together to reach agreement, on the issues that have to be resolved as a consequence of the ending of your marriage.
+Whatever process is used to reach an agreement, you and your spouse will need to be able to work together.
+Even if you and your spouse have had difficulty communicating and working together in the past, with the help of experienced, knowledgeable and competent attorneys, as well as potentially other professionals, you very well may be able to work together to reach an agreement on the issues that have to be resolved as a consequence of the ending of your marriage.

 When The Divorce Process May Be Necessary

 As indicated above, there are different ways to approach the termination of a marriage.
-For almost four decades, Attorney John Heilbrun has been helping couples with these Processes, and he can help you determine which approach will work best for you and your family.
-Whether you proceed with a Dissolution or Divorce, John Heilbrun will help you protect your rights and try to assist you in making decisions that are in the best interests of your children.
+For almost four decades, attorney John Heilbrun has been helping couples with these processes, and he can help you determine which approach will work best for you and your family.
+Whether you proceed with a dissolution or divorce, Mr. Heilbrun will help you protect your rights and try to assist you in making decisions that are in the best interests of your children.

-If you are searching for an experienced family law attorney to represent you in connection with the issues related to the ending of your marriage, please contact the Law Office of John Heilbrun to schedule an initial consultation.
+If you are searching for an experienced family law attorney to represent you in connection with the issues related to the ending of your marriage, please contact The Law Office of John Heilbrun by calling 513-548-5606 or by filling out this online contact form to schedule an initial consultation.